simonneutert/slippy-map-tilenames-api-service/README.md

 this is a tiny service you can use as a synchronous api service

+it makes this shard accessible via a REST API https://github.com/simonneutert/slippy_tiles

 if you need to have asyncronous operations, I suggest to simply add a gateway microservice in front of this one managing webhooks.

 at best you modify this project to work with webhooks or without and push your changes.